Complain to the creditor

 If you can’t resolve your dispute with the creditor, you can complain to AFCA, which is an external dispute resolution scheme that can receive complaints about creditors.
 It is free for consumers to complain to AFCA.

 It is intended that AFCA provide an easily accessible method for unrepresented consumers to have their disputes heard and determined by a fair and independent decision-maker.
 Decisions made by AFCA are binding on the creditor but not on the consumer.
-If the consumer doesn’t agree with the decision, they can take their case to a An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. (see ‘Going to court’, below).
+If the consumer doesn’t agree with the decision, they can take their case to a court (see ‘Going to court’, below).

-To find out whether a credit provider is a member of AFCA, or to lodge a dispute (disputes can be lodged online), contact AFCA directly (see ‘Contacts’ at the end of this chapter).
+To find out whether a credit provider is a member of AFCA, or to lodge a dispute (disputes can be lodged online), contact AFCA directly.

 Under the AFCA Rules, once a dispute is lodged, the member credit provider must not (unless AFCA agrees in writing):